 As one of the most famous spring gardens in the world, you won’t want to miss this incredible experience to explore all of its many sections!

 This crazy bar is sculpted out of 35 tons of natural ice and is kept at a chilly minus 10-degrees celsius.
-Luckily for those touring the bar, there is some warm winter-wear provided, so you don’t have to worry about frost-bite!
-Enjoy a complimentary drink as you step into the bar, just to make you feel a little extra welcome!
+Luckily for those touring the bar, there is some warm winter-wear provided, so you don’t have to worry about frostbite!
+Enjoy a complimentary drink as you step into the bar, just to make you feel a little extra welcome… and warms you up!!

-The music and lighting in this bar, compliments the icy feel.
-The icebar is a great photo opportunity for those travelers that are avid photographers.
+The music and lighting in this bar compliment the icy feel.
+The ice bar is a great photo opportunity for those travellers that are avid photographers or ya know, just for a unique snap for the ‘gram!

-Explore the house of Rembrandt, where he lived and worked before becoming bankrupt later on in life which was around 1656.
+Explore the house of Rembrandt, where he lived and worked before becoming bankrupt later on in life in roughly 1656.
 You’ll be able to see an almost complete collection of his works and etchings that are scattered around the house.

 Learn all about the fascinating, but tragic story of Anne Frank in a 2-hour walking tour.
-This will take you through the Jewish Quarter and historical centre of Amsterdam.
-The tour will teach you all about the terrors of WWII and why the Dutch tried to co-exist with the occupying German army.
+This will take you through the Jewish Quarter and the historical centre of Amsterdam.
+The tour will teach you all about the terrors of WWII and why the Dutch tried to co-exist with the occupying German army rather than fight them.

 You’ll also learn all about Anne Frank, her diary, and how it came to be published by her father Otto Frank.